stalleyj/javametrics/README.md

 * `javametrics.war` - Javametrics Web Application
 * `javametrics.jar` - Javametrics agent
 * `javametrics.so/dll/dylib`, `apiplugin.so/dll/dylib` and `envplugin.so/dll/dylib` - Javametrics native agent
+* `javametrics.properites` - Javametrics configuration file

 #### Installing into Websphere Liberty
 Unpack the `.zip` or `.tar.gz` archive that you downloaded in the previous step.
 Copy the `javametrics.war` file into your Websphere Liberty 'dropins' directory.

 Javametrics also needs two Java options to be set in order to load the agent and the native agent.
 A [jvm.options](https://www.ibm.com/support/knowledgecenter/en/SSAW57_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/twlp_admin_customvars.html) file is the best way to configure this for Websphere Liberty and it should contain these two entries on separate lines, where `path_to_install_dir` is replaced with the actual path containing the javametrics files: